← Back to 史記

 使

-In the seventh year, Duke Wen of Jin and Duke Mu of Qin together surrounded Zheng, because of its discourtesy to Duke Wen when he fled and passed through, and because at the time of Cheng Pu, Zheng had assisted Chu.
-They surrounded Zheng, desiring to obtain Shu Zhan.
-Shu Zhan heard of it and committed suicide.
-Zheng held Shu Zhan's corpse and told Jin.
+In the seventh year, Duke Wen of Jin and Duke Mu of Qin together surrounded Zheng.
+They did so because Zheng had shown discourtesy to Duke Wen when he passed through in exile, and because Zheng had assisted Chu at the time of Chengpu.
+They surrounded Zheng, intending to obtain Shuzhan.
+Shuzhan heard of this and committed suicide.
+Zheng took Shuzhan’s corpse and reported it to Jin.
 Jin said: 'We must obtain the Zheng lord and satisfy our hearts.'
 Zheng feared, then secretly commanded an envoy to tell Duke Mu of Qin, saying: 'To perish Zheng enriches Jin.
 Jin has obtained this, but Qin has not yet benefited.
 Why does the lord not relieve Zheng, and obtain an eastern road ally?'
-The Qin lord was pleased and dismissed his troops.
+The lord of Qin was pleased and dismissed his troops.
 Jin also dismissed its troops.

 75

 In the winter of the ninth year, Duke Wen of Jin died, and his son Duke Xiang Huan was established.
-That same year, the Zheng lord also died.
+That same year, the lord of Zheng also died.

 76